-At my last talk I met several parents who were keen to start their children aged just four.
-I didn’t dissuade them because ultimately it’s a personal choice, and if the parent is keen to put in hours of time (yes, that’s right, you will need to sit with your child everyday whilst they practice and attend their lessons too!) then perhaps their child will progress rapidly.
+At my last talk, I met several parents who were keen to start their children aged just four.
+I didn’t dissuade them because ultimately it’s a personal choice, and if the parent is keen to put in hours of time; you will need to sit with your child everyday whilst they practice and attend their lessons too.
 A four or five-year old will have a hard time grasping the more demanding aspects of piano playing.
 They must be able to add up, keep a pulse (or beat), know the alphabet, read fluently and be able to multi-task as well as interact with a teacher.
-So it’s worth bearing all that in mind when you are considering lessons.
+Therefore, it’s worth bearing all that in mind when you are considering lessons.
 Of course, there are many exceptions where children have started playing at a very young age and become fantastic players, but it’s not the norm.

 You are never too old to learn to play the piano.
 Adults often start learning in retirement and not only get much enjoyment and pleasure from this pastime, but sometimes go on to take exams and play at festivals too.
 A few of my adult pupils play to a high standard and take it very seriously, love practising and find it keeps their brain active.
 Muscles are less pliable with age and there are some limitations, but what they lack in movement they compensate for in concentration and persistence.
 Many adults are able to assimilate the mental demands piano playing presents much more swiftly than children, allowing them to make steady uninterrupted progress.

-Piano playing is a great hobby and the crucial factor when deciding when to start is whether you feel excited, motivated and hopefully stimulated to have a go – good luck!
+Piano playing is a great hobby and the crucial factor when deciding when to start is whether you feel excited, motivated and hopefully stimulated to have a go.